Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Setup and main results

-We assume that we have a quantum system (from here on, ``quantum device") that is initially in an infinite temperature state.
-This is the case, for example, of a quantum computer device that has not been properly initialized.
-A single qubit in the device, the `probe' qubit, is prepared in a pure state.
+We assume that we have a quantum system (from here on, `quantum device') made up of a single `probe' qubit, initialized in a pure state, which at $t=0$ is coupled to the rest of the quantum device (referred to as the `bath').
+We initialize the bath in an infinite temperature state.
+This is sketched in Figure \ref{fig:fig1}.
+This can be routinely achieved, for example, in a quantum computer device that has not been properly initialized.
+Since quantum devices always suffer from some kind of decoherence, creating an infinite temperature (or fully decohered) state is typically a simple task.
 We then let this qubit evolve in time and reach an equilibrium state.
-We assume that the initial state is given by:
+The initial state is thus,